 I find variety is the key for serving drinks.
 I usually have fruit infused water, some sort of alcohol infused punch, along with red & white wines.

 Here’s the non-recipe (I didn’t really measure anything) for the punch I put together.
 I must say it was pretty tasty and there wasn’t a drop left.
 It’s similar to my version of the Pink Panty Dropper I made for my sister’s bachelorette party.We usually eat & chat for the first hour then play the actual game for the next hour.

 Playing the game

 To set up to play Bunco you will need 3 different tables with seating for 4 at each table.
 I used the kitchen table, coffee table (using ottomans, the couch and a pouf for seating) and a card table I purchased at Target.
-(It has since been turned into a fort 🙂 ) Each table has 3 dice, pencils, scorecards and most importantly candy!
+(My has since turned into a fort 🙂 ) Each table has 3 dice, pencils, scorecards and most importantly candy!
 I always love sampling the different kinds of candy.
 I also like to put a place mat on the table to roll the dice on so they don’t roll everywhere.